Angevon-1/manual_baldursgate2_angevon/docs/faq.md

 ## How do you progress the game in this manual?

-Regions in the game are locked by “unlock” items created by the manual system.
+Areas in the game are locked by “unlock” items created by the manual system.
 For example, you can’t go to the Graveyard District until you’ve received “Graveyard District Unlock.”
-These items are not actual in-game items; keep an eye on the received items side of the Manual Client to see which unlocks you have received from the multiworld.
+These items are not actual in-game items; keep an eye on the received items side of the Manual Client to see which area unlocks you have received from the multiworld.
 Note: Irenicus’s Dungeon and Waukeen’s Promenade are considered always available and don’t have associated unlock items.

 ## What are the recommeneded yaml options?